ramseymcgrath/PCILeechFWGenerator/README.md

 # Alternative TUI entry point
 sudo -E python3 src/tui/main.py

+# Alternative non-containerized build
+sudo ./run_build_with_sudo
+# You may need to adjust the python path here depending on your venv and python path

 ```

 Use the prompts to select your donor device and target FPGA.